NickJT/mqtt/docs/mqtt-docs/docs/src/mqtt/router.md

   This can happen if the Broker:
   1. automatically assigned a subscription to the Client
   2. sends a Publish or PubRel message while the unsubscribe message is in-flight
+  3. **The client has connected with CleanSession=0 and is getting retransmissions**

   >The Client MUST acknowledge any Publish Packet it receives according to the applicable QoS rules regardless of whether it elects to process the message it contains.

+  Note - the receiver **does not** ack any Publish packets it received but hadn't ack'd at the time of the disconnect.
+Therefore don't save the incomming publication list because the sender will re-send anything we haven't ack'd.

+  Case 1.
+We can include the subscription in the local subscriber map then re-route the packet to let nature take its course.
+We don't use router.subscribe() because we don't want subscriber to send a another subscription request to the Broker.
+  TODO - We need to remove this local only subscriber from the maps at some point in the cleanup process

+  Case 2.
 We don't remove Subscription from router tables until we get a sub-ack so we should be covered for 2 unless the broker continues to send pubRel after an unsubscribe (which it might?).
   TODO - Does the broker send a PubRel after getting an unsubscribe?
 If so, we probably have a potential error condition here.

-  Assuming we only have to handle case 1.
-We can include the subscription in the local subscriber map then re-route the packet to let nature take its course.
-We don't use router.subscribe() because we don't want subscriber to send a another subscription request to the Broker.
+  Case 3 is expected behaviour and can result in a Publish or PubRel for which we have no subscriber.
+Publish messages will be caught by Case 1 but for PubRel all we will have is the Bid.

+  **If we implement Method A in 4.3.3 of the spec** then we need to retrieve the payload by Bid, release it to the application and then send PubComp.

+  **If we implement Method B in 4.3.3 of the spec** (release the payload on receipt of the publish), then all we need to do is send a PubComp with the same Bid.
+But, note that in Method B we are responsible for ensuring that duplicates are not sent to the application.
+This means we need to save a list of Bids for which we have released the payload but not yet got a PubRel.

+  So the choice is: a) persist the payload and the Bid and rely on the Broker to prevent duplicates, or b) persist only bid but check each incomming bid against this and filter any bids that appear in this list (i.e. where the Broker did not get the pubrec).
+Delete the Bid from the list when a PubRel is received for it

+  In keeping with the spirit of QoS 2 we have implemented Method A. So Subscriber must persist messages in the event of a disconnect.

   Note - this section is synchronous so we know that the new subscriber is in the subscriber map before we call router.route().
 Keep this in mind when changing this function.
-  TODO - We need to remove this local only subscriber from the maps at some point in the cleanup process

   Also - during dev, this could be because are are a Mock Broker.
 In this event the acks should just flow as required